- Overview

 Examining attacks and breaches that have occurred in the energy industry illustrates the importance of securing the energy industry’s vast supply chain ecosystem.

-Energy companies acquire information, hardware, software, and all kinds of services, from third-party vendors worldwide.
+Energy companies acquire information, hardware, software, and all kinds of services from third-party vendors worldwide.
 Threat actors can introduce compromised components into a system or network at any point in the system’s life cycle.

 Supply chain sabotage is sometimes done unintentionally in the form of elements that do not meet current security standards or intentionally as part of a covert effort to facilitate a future attack.

 In addition to securing their IT networks and OT infrastructure, energy companies must also understand their supply chain’s cyber maturity and security processes.
-Energy companies should conduct vendor risk assessments and gather ongoing intelligence themselves or through specialized cybersecurity firms and consultants.

 What makes cybersecurity challenging within the energy industry?